-If an eligible borrower posts eligible collateral there should be every expectation of financing.
+If an eligible borrower posts eligible non-mortgage-backed ABS collateral, there should be every expectation of financing.
 The New York Fed reserves the right not to fund in exceptional cases, such as upon revelation of materially adverse information about the borrower prior to settlement, but those cases are expected to be isolated and rare.
-To enhance certainty of TALF financing, the New York Fed is developing has developed procedures for pre-certification of certain classes of borrowers.
-Guidance as to The pre-certification process will be provided in the near future policy is available in the "Term Asset-Backed Securities Loan Facility Pre-Certification Process" document.
+To enhance certainty of TALF financing, the New York Fed has developed procedures for pre-certification of certain classes of borrowers.
+The pre-certification policy is available in the Term Asset-Backed Securities Loan Facility Pre-Certification Process document.

 Note: the pre-certification process will not in any way exempt a primary dealer from its responsibility to determine borrower eligibility or from conducting its KYC obligations with respect to any potential TALF borrower as required by applicable laws and regulations and the TALF Borrower Eligibility and New York Fed Due Diligence Policy.